Mihir-Khare429/Pgi_Front_Page/README.md

 # Pgi_Front_Page
- Created front page of PGI using HTML and CSS.
+ Created front page of PGI using HTML and CSS(frontend).
 Data Is saved in SQL.